samuelortion/BirdNET-stream/docs/DOCKER.md

 This is the recommended approach to run BirdNET-stream while using docker.

-Thirst of of all, you need to clone the repository.
+First of of all, you need to clone the repository.

 ```bash
 mkdir ~/Documents/BirdNET-stream